CleverPet/hackerpet-games/README.md

 you've made yourself!

 ### Games to Teach your Player (dog, cat, pig, ...) to Use CleverPet
-   These games are developed to get your player accustomed with the CleverPet Hub's touch interface, and are best played in the order below.
+   CleverPet developed this sequence of games to teach players to use the CleverPet Hub's touch interface, and are best played in the order below.
 When the player becomes proficient at the current challenge, switch them to the next one!

    |||||
    |:---|:---|:---|---|